 Well the 2X Black Core arrived last night and I spent hours with it learning about it and running it through a lot of test.
 My first impressions are great.
 This watch was advertised as a Military Core but from my understanding dealers are calling ALL BLACK CORES military?
 Who knows?

-The negative display is super crisp and sharp.
-I bumped up the contrast from the factory setting of 6 to 7 or 8.
-Just cause I could.
+The negative display is good.
+I bumped up the contrast , just cause I could.
 It was fine from the factory but why leave well enough alone.
 I have other ABC Highgear watches (Altiforce with negative display and Altis SS with positive display).
 I am going to compare the ALL BLACK CORE to the other two.
 I think this is the most accurate way to see what the Core can do.

 I first looked the Core over for any manufacturing defects.
 The bezel turns smooth and isn't lose nor is it tight.
 I would say the Bezel was perfect.
 All of the markers aligned up perfectly with the 12 o'clock face.
 The bezel clicks around with the sound of one of my fly fishing reels and turns both ways.
 Very nice!

 The strap has a black buckle.
 Suunto calls this the all ALL BLACK CORE and I am happy to see it has a black buckle.
 My impressions of the watch are very cool looking and stealth.
 Its a looker.